fChristenson/My-life-as-a-programmer/README.md

 > I started at Google as a software engineer 3 months ago but I totally hate it, it is unbearable.
 Should I quit or keep trying?
 Will leaving so soon impact me badly?
 How much should I wait?

-> What surprised you the most in your career as a software engineer?

-> Why do DevOps engineers make so much more than software engineers?
-Are their day-to-day responsibilities that complex?

 > Why are programmers so anti-optimization?
 Why is optimizing so stigmatized in the Ruby and Node.JS community?

 > With so many people trying out coding, why is there still a big shortage of software engineers and software developers?